What Ingredients Really Matter In Your Skincare Products?

 The most important thing to keep in mind is that not everything natural is good for acne and redness, and not everything with a chemical sounding name is bad.

-There are two very important things to consider when it comes to treating acne and redness here
+There are two very important things to consider when it comes to treating acne and redness here:

 1) Tea tree and lavender may be antibacterial, but will never ever be as effective as Benzoyl Peroxide when it comes to flushing out pores and keeping acne bacteria from proliferating and making a mess.
 Depending on the severity of your acne, it may not be possible to stay entirely natural.
 On the other hand, Salicylic Acid, which comes from wintergreen and/or willow bark, is one of the best acne medicines around, and even takes care of redness.
 On the other other hand, Sal Acid doesn't adequately penetrate the skin unless it has SD Alcohol as a vehicle.
 Are you getting the picture?